Really Free!

 Right: Melinda Blauvelt (American, born 1949), Nellie Mae Rowe, Vinings, Georgia, 1971, printed 2021, gelatin silver print, 21 3/4 x 14 5/8 inches, High Museum of Art, gift of the artist, 2021.69. © 2022 Melinda Blauvelt.

-As the first major exhibition on the artist in more than 20 years, Really Free will offer an unprecedented view of how Rowe cultivated her drawing practice late in life, starting with colorful sketches on found materials and moving toward her most celebrated highly-complex compositions on paper.
+As the first major exhibition on the artist in more than 20 years, Really Free: The Radical Art of Nellie Mae Rowe will offer an unprecedented view of how Rowe cultivated her drawing practice late in life, starting with colorful sketches on found materials and moving toward her most celebrated highly-complex compositions on paper.

 Organizer

-Organized by High Museum of Art and curated by Katherine Jentleson, Merrie and Dan Boone Curator of Folk and Self-Taught Art.
+Really Free: The Radical Art of Nellie Mae Rowe was organized by the High Museum of Art, Atlanta.
+The exhibition is curated by Dr. Katherine Jentleson, Merrie and Dan Boone Curator of Folk and Self-Taught Art, High Museum of Art, Atlanta.

 Sponsor